 Letter to editor

-Authorship credit should be based only on substantial contributions
+The journal adheres to the publisher policies regarding authorship, and credit should be based only on substantial contributions:

 Conditions 1, 2, and 3 must all be met.
 Participation solely in the acquisition of funding or the collection of data does not justify authorship.